tagohd/mono/Characters/Campbell Family/Sam Campbell.md

   Inseam: 92
 Orientation: Queer (let's just leave it at that)
 Personality: Athletic and outgoing.
+MainGoal:
-MainGoal: ["Not be captured by [[CURSED AL]], I guess?", "They're just trying to get ready for college, man"]
+  - Not be captured by [[CURSED AL]], I guess?
+  - They're just trying to get ready for college, man
 Ability:
   STR: 15 (+2)
   DEX: 13 (+1)